single-spa/single-spa-angular/README.md

 - NOte that you should only have one version of ZoneJS, even if you have multiple versions of Angular.

-## Angular Builder
+## Angular Builders
-To aid in building your applications a builder is available to generate a module for single-spa to consume.
+To aid in building your applications there are builders available to generate modules for single-spa to consume and to serve modules using the Angular CLI dev server.

+### Browser Builder

-### Usage
+#### Usage
 To build your Angular CLI application as a single-spa app do the following.

 * Open `angular.json`